 Urban Montessori, as part of Enroll Oakland Charters, commits to participation in a common application and timeline that ensures equitable access to educational opportunities for all students of all demographic backgrounds and academic abilities.
 Urban Montessori will utilize only the Enroll Oakland Charters application and align enrollment timelines with Enroll Oakland Charters enrollment due dates (i.e. application and confirmation dates).
 The School in conjunction with Enroll Oakland Charters commits to establishing recruitment and enrollment strategies that will support achieving a student demographic that is aligned to the demographics of Oakland.
 The Enroll Oakland Charters application will be available in nine different languages and accessible both online and in paper.
 Urban Montessori will partner with Enroll Oakland Charters and Oakland Unified School District to ensure that all families are aware of, and able to, access enrollment and a Free and Appropriate Public Education.

 The school will maintain a waiting list to ensure the school will meet enrollment goals.
-It is the goal of Urban Montessori to serve the general student population of Oakland, and the school will strive to achieve a racial and ethnic balance that will reflect the general population residing in the territorial jurisdiction of the Oakland Unified School District and the demographics of the local traditional public schools, consistent with California Education Code section 47605(d)(1).
+It is the goal of Urban Montessori to serve the general student population of Oakland, and the school will strive to achieve a racial and ethnic balance that will reflect the general population residing in the territorial jurisdiction of the Oakland Unified School District and the demographics of the local traditional public schools, consistent with California Education Code section 47605(e)(1).

 Urban Montessori and Enroll Oakland Charters will engage in extensive community outreach and advertising to help inform families about Oakland's School Finder tool and the Enroll Oakland Charter common application.
 These efforts may include, but are not limited to: